cwood821/notes/aws/ecs.md

 Services run version of tasks.
 Tasks may fail to start.

 Under Health and Metrics in ECS, you can see when new tasks are started.
-To find the reason that a task failed to start, navigate to the cluster in ECS and click Tasts.
+To find the reason that a task failed to start, navigate to the cluster in ECS and click Tasks.
 Find the task ID that failed to start (sort by start date, if desired).
 The task-specific view will show a `Stopped reason`.